polterguy/sephia-five/README.md

 **Disclaimer** - It is crucial that you setup your web server to only serve Sephia Five over SSL if you allow access to it over the general internet.
 Otherwise, all the security measures we have created for you, are pointless!

-Since Sephia Five is loaded within an SSL context, this means that once you close your browser window, nothing stays cached in your client.
-So even if somebody physically steals your phone, tablet, or computer - They will still not have access to your emails, which are safely stored on your server.

 If you can secure your server, Sephia Five can secure your emails, such that the only way an adversary could gain access to your emails, would be to physically break into your office or home, and steal your server.
 Needless to say, but this trait of Sephia Five, significantly reduces your risk when communicating with clients, friends, and partners.

-Not even the private PGP key is stored on any of the clients you use to read your emails.
-All your data, including your private PGP key, is safely secured on your own personal server, which you can secure in your home or office.

-The database used to store your PGP key pairs is GnuPG, which the German government believed so strongly in, that they chose to sponsor the project with government money to help maintain.
-Every third party component used in Sephia Five, is what is recommended as best practices for securing your communication and data.

 ## Extreme usability